klovaaxel/TypeContractor/README.md

   If you have a badly named controller that you can't rename, you want something custom, or just don't like the default naming scheme, you can apply this attribute to select a brand new name.
+* `TypeContractorName`:
+  If you have multiple endpoints with the same name and different parameters, C# handles the overloads perfectly, but not so much in TypeScript.
+  Use `TypeContractorName` to rename a single endpoint to whatever fits.

 ## Future improvements